Seravo/docs/_posts/2015-10-11-integration-tests.md

 category: tests
 date: 2015-10-11 03:28:22
 published: true
-summary: "WP-Palvelu uses Rspec tests as integration tests for all sites. \nHere you can find examples and documentation of available functions."
+summary: "Seravo uses Rspec tests as integration tests for all sites. \nHere you can find examples and documentation of available functions."
 ---

 ## What are integration tests?